tw-blob/qss/README.md

 # Quick Status Select
 This is a fork of the original project.
+Credit goes to the original author Jeremiah Verba.
 I've rebuilt it to provide support for any combination of the following:
 - Foundry v12
 - Lancer RPG
 - Pathfinder 2e